brianjpatterson/qa-engineer-interview/README.md

 In general, it's important to consider the cost and benefits of automation and to prioritize the tasks that will provide the most value.
 It's also important to consider the maintainability and scalability of the automation in the long run.

+# Can you explain your automation test framework as-is, right now?
+Why is it built this way, as it is?
+What’s the framework, how does all of this come together?

+As a software QA engineer with 5 years of experience, I have experience building automation test frameworks for various projects.
+The framework that I have built is based on the Page Object Model (POM) design pattern and is built using Selenium WebDriver, Java and TestNG.
+The POM pattern allows for a clear separation of concerns, making the code more maintainable and scalable.
+It also allows for easy modification of the tests without affecting the other parts of the framework.

+The framework consists of several components:

+A base class that sets up the WebDriver, and provides methods for interacting with the web page.

+Page classes that represent the pages of the web application and contain the locators and methods for interacting with the elements on the page.

+Test classes that contain the test cases and use the methods provided by the page classes to interact with the web page.

+TestNG annotations are used to define the test flow, set up the test environment, and execute the tests.

+Maven is used as a build tool and also for managing dependencies.

+I also have implemented a reporting library like Extent report for test results reporting.

+The framework is designed in a way that it can be easily integrated with CI/CD pipeline and can be easily scaled to accommodate more tests and test suites.
+I have chosen Selenium and Java for this framework as it is widely adopted in the industry for automating web application testing and it provides a wide range of functionalities and supports multiple programming languages.
+The use of POM pattern and TestNG annotations makes it easy to maintain and scale the code.